shri-lab-bci/BCI_Simulation/README.md

 ```
 3)Change the map file
 `/opt/ros/noetic/share/jackal_gazebo/worlds/jackal_race.world`

 Follow the path and fix the `jackal_race.world` file.

 Erase all and put the following in it:
 ```bash

 ```
-this map is L8 1st floor and the last part of the code is related with Actors(Human model)./n
+this map is L8 1st floor and the last part of the code is related with Actors(Human model).

 You can customize the Actor and the objects : <https://classic.gazebosim.org/tutorials?tut=actor&cat=build_robot>, <http://wiki.ros.org/simulator_gazebo/Tutorials/SpawningObjectInSimulation>